SHOP DRAWINGS: MEANING, TYPES AND REAL EXAMPLES

 Errors in Initial Design

 Errors originating from flawed initial designs can carry over to shop drawings, leading to costly delays and reworks.
 For example, a miscalculation in the dimensions of a preliminary sketch can result in furniture pieces that do not fit the intended space.
 To mitigate this issue, it is critical to validate all original designs before initiating the shop drawing process.
+Half of these arguments start over vocabulary rather than geometry, because the spec says one thing and the shop reads another, so it helps when everyone agrees what millwork covers and where casework begins.
 Employing CAD tools at this stage and conducting thorough reviews are proven strategies to identify and fix errors before they escalate.

 Approval Delays